 Morning lecture: Writing in Cuba – Graham Greene and Ernest Hemingway.
 Morning in Old Havana: a private, on-site talk and guided tour by a specialist from the Historiador de la Ciudad de La Habana (the organisation devoted to restoration of old Havana).
 Afternoon: depart by coach for the small town of San Francisco de Paula to visit Finca La Vigía, the home of Ernest Hemingway from 1939 to 1960, before continuing to the fishing village of Cojimar.
 Hotel Ambos Mundos for a brief visit to room 511 (which Hemingway regularly booked in the 1930s) before an early evening talk by a guest speaker on Cuban performing arts.

 Morning: brief stop to view Plaza de la Revolución and Memorial y Museo José Martí en route to Pinar del Río.
 Visit to Orquideario in Soroa (orchid garden with over 700 species) before continuing to Viñales via Parque la Guira and visit the Cueva de los Portales (headquarters of the Western Army during the Cuban Missile Crisis).
 Afternoon: visit to the mogotes viewpoint near the Horizontes las Jazmines.
 Two nights at Rancho San Vicente, Viñales.

-Morning walking tour in the mogotes countryside area with specialized guide.
-Afternoon: Alejandro Robaino tobacco plantation with lunch on site.
-Return to hotel via Pinar del Rio and brief stop at the Palacio Guasch.
+Morning walking tour in the mogotes countryside area with a specialised guide.
+Afternoon: Héctor Luis Prieto tobacco plantation with lunch on site.
+Return to hotel via Pinar del Rio and a brief stop at the Palacio Guasch.

 Travel by coach to Cuevas del Indio before a market stop in Viñales.
 Continue by coach to Havana for 2010 departure.